Need to talk? Call 1800 882 436.

 What happens during conception?

-Conception occurs when an ovum (egg) is fertilised by sperm.
+Conception happens when an ovum (egg) is fertilised by a sperm.

-You are pregnant from the moment of conception, but pregnancy is measured in weeks, starting from the first day of your last period.
+You are pregnant from the moment of conception.
+Pregnancy is measured in weeks, starting from the first day of your last period.

 Although you may not feel a change straight away, your body will begin to change immediately.
-Levels of a hormone called human chorionic gonadotropin (hCG) begin to rise soon after conception.
+Soon after you have conceived a baby, levels of a hormone called human chorionic gonadotropin (hCG) begin to rise.

 A higher level of hCG can be used to confirm a pregnancy.
 It shows up in home pregnancy tests and blood tests organised by your doctor.